Sign In

 An individual’s health care provider is the best first option for assessment and for prescribing patients who have symptoms consistent with mild to moderate COVID-19.

-For individuals who do not have timely access to their own health care provider, there are more than 2,700 Test to Treat sites where patients can get tested, assessed for COVID-19 therapeutic eligibility, and have their prescription filled.
+For individuals who do not have timely access to their own health care provider, patients can get tested, assessed for COVID-19 therapeutic eligibility, and have their prescription filled at Test to Treat sites nationwide.
 Telehealth options are also widely available.
 A Test to Treat call center is also available at 1-800-232-0233 (TTY 1-888-720-7489) to get help in English, Spanish, and more than 150 other languages.
 The Disability Information and Access Line (DIAL) is also available to specifically help people with disabilities access services.
 To get help, call 1-888-677-1199, Monday through Friday from 9 AM to 8 PM ET or email DIAL@usaginganddisability.org.

 Patient Information